iriusrisk/OpenThreatModel/CONTRIBUTING.md

 4. The PR will be reviewed by the owners' team using the [GitHub strategy](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-proposed-changes-in-a-pull-request) for async communication.
-5. Once approved, the PR will be merged in the `main` branch of the OTM repository and delivered in the next standard release.
+5. Once approved, the PR will be merged into the `main` branch of the OTM repository and delivered in the next standard release.

 ### Versioning